ivaandrey/portfolio/pages/artificial_trainer_project/artificial_trainer.md

 ### ⚡ Real-Time Application: ###

-The developed application operates in **real time on CPU**, analyzing the correctness of each squat repetition, **providing instant feedback to the trainee** on necessary improvements, counting repetitions, and summarizing the overall execution quality at the end of the set.
-Additionally, it returns an overall performance grade, saves the results, and enables the trainee to track their progress over time.
+The developed application operates in **real time on CPU**, analyzing the correctness of each squat repetition, **providing instant feedback to the trainee** on necessary improvements, **counting repetitions**, and summarizing the overall execution quality at the end of the set.
+Additionally, it **returns an overall performance grade**, saves the results, and enables the trainee to track their progress over time.

 You can view the full application demo [here](https://www.youtube.com/watch?v=TKfvSuj2hhs).